tidymodels/parsnip/man/rmd/rand_forest_aorsf.md

 Additionally, this model has one engine-specific tuning parameter:

  * `split_min_stat`: Minimum test statistic required to split a node.
-Default is `3.841459` for the log-rank test, which is roughly a p-value of 0.05.
+Defaults are `3.841459` for censored regression and `0` for classification and regression.
+For classification, this tuning parameter should be between 0 and 1, and for regression it should be greater than or equal to 0.
+Higher values of this parameter cause trees grown by `aorsf` to have less depth.

-# Translation from parsnip to the original package (censored regression)
+# Translation from parsnip to the original package

-The **censored** extension package is required to fit this model.
+The **censored** extension package is required to fit this model with the censored regression engine, and **bonsai** is required for classification and regression engines.

 ```r